 Parameterized tests

 Allure knows how to work with parameterized automated tests.
 Let's take a JUnit test as an example.
-First, let's create a test class with parameterized tests of the following kind:
+First, let's create a test class with a parameterized test:

 @Layer("rest")